learnables/cherry/README.md

 * Painless and efficient distributed training on CPUs and GPUs.
 * Unit, integration, and regression tested, continuously integrated.

+To learn more about the tools and philosophy behind cherry, check out our [Getting Started tutorial](http://cherry-rl.net/tutorials/getting_started/).

 ## Example

 The following snippet showcases some of the tools offered by cherry.